grach0v/Action-Prior-Alignment/README.md

 ```
 solution: to install torch with the right cuda version

+- If the on-demand extension build fails with `cuda_runtime_api.h: No such file or directory`,
+  install the NVIDIA CUDA toolkit that matches your PyTorch/cuDNN build and ensure its headers
+  are discoverable (e.g., set `CUDA_HOME`).

 ###  Easy Installation

 If you use conda, we provide our conda environment produced by ```conda-pack``` in this [link](https://huggingface.co/datasets/KechunXu1/A2_Dataset/blob/main/vilg3d.tar.gz).
 NOTE: This environment is compatiable with CUDA 11.3.